szczyglis-dev/py-gpt/README.md

 # Extending PyGPT

+PyGPT can also load custom themes directly from the active profile workdir.
+Put a theme in `%workdir%/css/<theme-id>/`; supported per-theme files are `app.css`, `app.xml`, and `chat.css`.
+New custom IDs should use a `-dark` or `-light` suffix to declare runtime compatibility, e.g. `my_custom-dark` becomes **My Custom** and `paper-light` becomes **Paper** in the menu.
+The suffix remains part of the stored theme ID.
+If both variants of one base name exist, they are shown as **(Dark)** / **(Light)**.
+Unsuffixed new custom IDs default to Dark.
+Reusing a built-in ID such as `ocean` overrides/extends that theme and preserves its built-in Dark/Light type.
+The runtime type controls qt-material behavior, platform fixes, widgets, renderer compatibility, and fallback assets.
+The global `data/css/app.css` is always the native UI base, `data/css/chat.css` is the chat base for both Standard and Wide layouts, and `chat.wide.css` is appended only for Wide.
+See the documentation section **Extending PyGPT -> Custom themes and styles** for the full load order and examples.

 PyGPT can be extended with custom models, plugins, LLM wrappers, vector stores, data loaders, audio input/output providers, web providers, and custom agents.
 Extension components can be registered through a custom launcher.

 The repository also contains ready-to-use examples in the `examples` directory.